-At John Masefield we have a pastoral system which not only helps provide outstanding support but also provides a great sense of identity and friendly competition for all students.
+At JMHS we have a pastoral system which not only helps provide outstanding support but also provides a great sense of identity and friendly competition for all students.
 Each year group is supported by a Head of Year and an expertly led team of form tutors.
 Students will also be allocated to a House.
-At the end of each academic year Houses and Year groups compete for trophies awarded for positive behaviour, high attendance, sporting achievement and participation, charity work and House Points.
-Each week students have assemblies and throughout the year take part in a series of fun and exciting challenges.
+At the end of each academic year Houses and Year Groups compete for trophies awarded for positive behaviour, high attendance, sporting achievement, participation and House Points.
+Each week students have assemblies that address key PSHRE themes.
 Student Support Assistants offer excellent support to Year Leaders as well as being a contact point for both parents and students alike.
-The current Pastoral team is as follows:
+The pastoral team is as follows:

-Head of Year 7 - Miss T Adams Head of Year 8 - Miss C Limbrick Head of Year 9 - Miss A Phillips Head of Year 10 - Mr D Wyatt Head of Year 11 - Miss H Newnes
+Head of Year 7 - Mrs H Newnes-WardHead of Year 8 - Miss T AdamsHead of Year 9 - Mr M CarterHead of Year 10 - Miss A PhillipsHead of Year 11 - Mr D Wyatt

-Student Support Assistants - Ms V Chadney, Mrs S McCarthy and Mrs A Griffith
+Student Support Assistants - Ms V Chadney and Mrs S McCarthy

-Mr A Williams is the Senior Leadership Team member responsible for overseeing pastoral care.
+Mrs C Limbrick is the Senior Leadership Team member responsible for overseeing pastoral care.